Beauty

 Tata Harper Superkind Bio-Shield Face Oil

-Containing oat ceramides and plant-derived omega fatty acids—along with a hefty list of other skin-soothers like reishi mushroom—this oil is like a tall glass of water for dry, irritated skin.
+Containing oat ceramides and plant-derived omega fatty acids, this oil is like a tall glass of water for dry, irritated skin.
+A hefty list of other skin-soothers like reishi mushroom add to the oopmh.

 Boscia Plant Stem Cell and Ceramide Barrier-Defense Moisturizer

 A trio of ceramides, essential fatty acids and stem cells make this daily moisturizer a must-try for winter.
-Skin is left feeling plump, restored and protected.
+Feel plump, restored and protected after the very first application.

 Caudalie Premier Cru The Rich Cream